 We’ll post another blog in the lead up to results day about your next steps.

 If you know which city/university, you’ll be studying at and haven’t already done so, now is a great time to book your student accommodation.
-We’re already selling out in many of our cities across the UK and Ireland so to get the best rooms, you best book soon.
+We’ve already sold out in many of our cities across the UK and Ireland so to get the best rooms, you best book soon.

 Getting serious about the environment we live in.